North Korean defectors: China

-According to the US State Department estimates, 30,000 to 50,000 out of a larger number of hiding North Koreans have the legal status of refugees.
+According to estimates by the US State Department, 30,000 to 50,000 defectors have legal refugee status, out of a larger total of North Koreans hiding in the country.
 China does not grant asylum or refugee status to North Koreans and, with few exceptions, considers them illegal immigrants and deports them back to North Korea.
 According to an ETH Zurich report, China does this to avoid jeopardising relations with Pyongyang.
 A 2009 world refugee study found that around 11,000 North Korean refugees remained in hiding in China close to the North Korean border.

+Some NGOs have been releasing inflated numbers on the amount of North Korean defectors in China, but many experts and official organizations such as the UNHCR have criticized their figures as unreliable.

 These refugees are not typically considered to be members of the ethnic Korean community, and the Chinese census does not count them as such.
 Some North Korean refugees who are unable to obtain transport to South Korea marry ethnic Koreans in China and settle there; they blend into the community but are subject to deportation if discovered by the authorities.
 Those who have found brokers and traffickers try to enter the South Korean consulate in Shenyang.
 The brokers are often Korean-Chinese or South Korean missionaries, or other North Korean defectors.
 As of 2002, the Chinese government has tightened the security and increased the number of police outside the consulate.

-In 2015, the number of defectors crossing the border illegally to China was reported to be dropping due to increased border security, improved economy in North Korea, and Kim Jong-un's new promotion of legitimate labour migration.
+In 2015, the number of defectors crossing the border illegally to China was reported to be dropping due to increased border security, improved economy in North Korea, and Kim Jong Un's new promotion of legitimate labour migration.
 Lankov wrote that the vast majority of refugees would first move to China to earn money, and later decide to continue on to South Korea.
 According to documentarian Cho Cheon-hyeon in February 2021, most North Koreans in China preferred to stay there or return to the North rather than go to South Korea.

 During the mid-1990s, the percentages of male and female defectors were relatively balanced.
 In early to mid-1990s, male labour was valuable since North Korean defectors could work in Chinese countrysides and factories and secure hideout in return.
 However, due to rising social security issues including crime and violence involving North Koreans, the value of male labour decreased.
 Females, on the other hand, were able to find easier means of settlement including performing smaller labour tasks and marrying Chinese locals (mostly ethnic Korean).
 As of today, 80–90% of North Korean defectors residing in China are females who settled through de facto marriage; a large number of them experience forced marriage and human trafficking.